Last updated: June 11, 2026

 Most cities in Placer County do not have rent control, but Sacramento and some nearby jurisdictions may have additional requirements for specific property types.
 Local ordinances can impose lower caps, additional notice requirements, or different exemptions.
 Always check the city of the property, not just the county.

 Because local rules can change, it is safest to verify ordinance requirements before issuing any rent notice.
-A property manager who operates across Sacramento, Roseville, Rocklin, Lincoln, and Folsom will typically track these changes for you.
+A property manager who operates across Sacramento property management, Roseville property management, Rocklin, Lincoln, and Folsom property management will typically track these changes for you.
+Owners in Elk Grove, Citrus Heights, and Loomis should pay particular attention to city-level rules that can differ from the county default.

 Market Rent vs. Legal Rent: Pricing With Strategy